 after just six weeks

-Calcularis trains the mathematical learning process from the ground up, starting with the number range 0-10 and moving on to 0-20, 0-100 and 0-1000.
-At each stage, Calcularis develops the child's understanding of numbers, addition/subtraction and multiplication/division skills.
-The software contains more than twenty games designed to systematically facilitate learning progress.
+Calcularis trains the mathematical learning process from the ground up, starting with the numbers 0-10 followed by 0-20, 0-100, and 0-1000.
+At each stage, Calcularis improves the child's understanding of numbers while developing addition/subtraction and multiplication/division skills.
+The software contains more than twenty games designed to promote learning.

-All tasks are rendered as 3D images, making it easier for children to visualise the positioning of numbers on an expanding number line, differentiate between quantities and solve sums.
+All tasks are shown as 3D images, making it easier for children to visualize the positioning of numbers on a number line, differentiate between quantities, and solve math problems.

-Fun, motivation and celebration of one's achievements play a central role in learning success.
-In Calcularis, correctly solved tasks are rewarded with points, which the child can then use to add animals and features to their own zoo scene.
+Having fun and being rewarded for achievements play a central role in successful learning.
+With Calcularis, correctly solved problems are rewarded with points that the child can then use to adopt animals and add features to their own personal zoo.

 The child's current level of progress can be viewed at any time.
-Topics studied, remaining areas of difficulty and upcoming content are displayed in a clear, concise fashion.
+The topics studied, current areas of difficulty, and upcoming learning content are displayed clearly and concisely.

-Independent, multisensory, computer-based training activates and promotes the development of the brain.
-The software is designed to activate additional pathways for learning.
-Once this has been accomplished, the brain is able to link information from these individual pathways to compensate for areas of learning weakness.In detail
+Independent, multi-sensory, computer-based training activates and promotes brain development.
+The software is designed to activate additional pathways for learning, which allows the brain to link information from these individual pathways to compensate for areas of learning difficulty.Learn More